InterCoML/homepage/_news/wg2kickoff.md

 </p>

 <h4>Program</h4>
-All times mentioned in the table below are CEST.
+All times mentioned in the table below are CET.
 <table>
   <thead>
     <tr>